vic-ma/howtodismantle.github.io/_posts/2023-11-24-Dismantle-Sharepoint-How-to-use-a-document-library-to-store-techical-drawings-and-download-them-to-Peakboard-dynamically.md

 Besides purely technical drawings, other unstructured data is also displayed: step-by-step guides, quality check instructions, and other documentation.
 The de facto standard format for all these documents is PDF.

-This article explains how to use a SharePoint document library to store these PDFs and download them in Peakboard Designer, so you can present them to the end users.
+This article explains how to use a SharePoint document library to store these PDFs and download them in Peakboard Designer, so you can present them to end users.

 ## The SharePoint document library

-The following screenshot shows a regular document library in a typical Office 365 environment.
+The following screenshot shows a standard document library in a typical Office 365 environment.
 Within the library, there is a subdirectory called "Current," which contains all up-to-date documents.
-The old ones are stored somewhere in "Archive."
+The old ones are stored in "Archive."

 Let's pretend our company produces three different products, named P01-P03.
 So we create a technical drawing for each product and name the PDF accordingly.
-The file `x.pdf` just contains a red cross, and it is used as a placeholder for situations when no useful data is presented.
+The file `x.pdf` just contains a red cross, and it is used as a placeholder, for when no useful data is presented.

 ![image](/assets/2023-11-24/010.png)

 ## Linking the Peakboard project to SharePoint

 After creating a new Peakboard project, we add a new resource to the project (right click on resources -> cloud resource -> SharePoint).
-You need to authenticate against your O365 account and have enough rights to access the document storage.
+You need to authenticate against your O365 account and have enough permissions to access the document storage.

 The hierarchical storage might get complicated in large organisations with many SharePoint sites or OneDrive instances.
-As you can see in the screenshot, if you dig deep enough, you will find the needed document library.
+As you can see in the screenshot, if you dig deep enough, you will find the desired document library.
 You can select  `x.pdf` as the placeholder file for the project.

 ![image](/assets/2023-11-24/020.png)